 Who runs the scheme?

 The Local Democracy Reporter Scheme is run by the BBC, with a small team based in Birmingham.
-However, the reporters are employed by the host news organisations and answer to them rather than the BBC.
+However, the reporters are employed by the host news organisations and answer to them rather than the BBC or us.
 That said, their stories do occasionally appear on the BBC News website and they are trained to appear on TV or radio should the need arise.

 I’ve got some more questions!